LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Methods

 After receiving LLM-rewritten version, participants could prompt the LLM again as many times as they wanted.
 Once they were satisfied with the final output, they could submit it to finish the task.
 We compensated each participant with USD 1.70 for completing this task.
 For this study, we logged all the initial human-written comments and the corresponding LLM-rewritten versions.

-\parabold{Data Analysis} We generated 116 LLM-rewritten version of the comments that participants wrote in Phase 1.
-Additionally, from human-LLM collaborative writing in Phase 2, we collected 102 human-written comments along with LLM-rewritten versions.
-Overall, this led to 218 pairs of human-written comments and their corresponding LLM-rewritten versions.
+\parabold{Data Analysis} We generated 234 LLM-rewritten version of the comments that participants wrote in Phase 1.
+Additionally, from human-LLM collaborative writing in Phase 2, we collected 102 human-written comments along with LLM-rewritten versions submitted by participants.
+Overall, this led to 336 pairs of human-written comments and their corresponding LLM-rewritten versions.

-First, we wanted to verify if the LLM-rewritten versions were indeed more constructive compared to the original human-written comments.
-Following prior work~\cite{Shahid2025, kolhatkar2017b, napoles-2017, zhang-etal-2018}, we calculated eight linguistic features of constructiveness, including length, readability score, politeness, number of named entities, and argumentative features, such as number of discourse connectives, stance adverbials, reasoning verbs, modals, and root clauses.
-For length, we calculated the number of words in each comment.
-We used SMOG index~\cite{park2023} (\textit{textstat} library in Python) to measure readability scores.
-We evaluated politeness scores using \textit{politeness} package in R. We utilized SpaCy~\cite{explosion2017spacy} to get number of named entities and root clauses.
-For discourse connectives, stance adverbials, reasoning verbs, and modals, we adapted the open-source code from \citet{kolhatkar2020}.
-After calculating the features, we performed Mann-Whitney tests with Bonferroni correction to inspect how these features differed between original human-written and LLM-rewritten comments.
-Finally, to examine how LLMs handle underlying values when rewriting constructively, we annotated the values in our collected comments based on Schwartz’s theory of basic human values~\cite{Schwartz-1994}.
+First, we wanted to verify if the LLM-rewritten versions were indeed more constructive than the original human-written comments.
+For this, we calculated the linguistic features of constructiveness in comments as described in Phase 1 and performed Mann-Whitney tests with Bonferroni correction.
+Second, to examine how LLMs handle underlying values when rewriting constructively, we annotated the values in comments based on Schwartz’s theory of basic human values~\cite{Schwartz-1994}.
 We followed the same procedure as described above in Phase 1.
 We performed multiple CHI-square tests with Bonferroni correction to analyze whether the values differed between human-written and LLM-rewritten constructive comments.